G2G3Digital/buildr-tomcat/README.md

 =============

 buildr-tomcat provides a plugin for Buildr that allows you to run a war-packaged project in an embedded Tomcat.

-It is largely based on the Jetty pplugin, but is somewhat simplified.
+It is largely based on the Jetty plugin, but is somewhat simplified.

 Example: